maximbaz/dotfiles/README.md

 ## Fun things you can find in this repo:

-☑ A common color scheme for kakoune, terminal and i3 itself.
+☑ A common color scheme for kakoune, terminal and sway itself.

 > It is called [Gruvbox dark](https://github.com/morhetz/gruvbox).

-☑ Unobtrusive and minimalistic design of i3, py3status and terminal.
+☑ Unobtrusive and minimalistic design of sway, py3status and terminal.

 > Display only actionable items, use color to highlight importance, slightly dim inactive windows.